 The Vespa VXL is a facelifted version of the Vespa VX scooter.
 Though it is mechanically similar to the other lifestyle scooters from Vespa’s stable, a host of cosmetic upgrades and beefier tyres have given the scooter a fresh lease of life.

 The Vespa VXL ’s retro design continues to draw inspiration from the Italian manufacturer’s iconic design philosophy.
-The host of updates includes new paint schemes, wider Maxxis tyres, a new digital display in the instrument cluster and a new mode button on the switch gear.
+The host of updates includes new paint schemes, wider Maxxis tyres, a new digital display in the instrument cluster and a new mode button on the switchgear.
 The Vespa VXL also gets a trendy design for the chrome alloy wheels, a 3D logo and an elongated single-piece seat.

-The Vespa VXL is built on the same single piece steel monocoque chassis, which underpins the rest of the Vespa range.
+The Vespa VXL is built on the same single-piece steel monocoque chassis, which underpins the rest of the Vespa range.
 Powering the scooter is a carburetted cc single-cylinder engine that produces 10bhp and 10Nm of torque.
 This engine is offered with a CVT gearbox.

 The Vespa VXL is available in five trendy paint schemes – maze grey, yellow, white, red and matt black.
 Vespa offers a host of personalisation accessories like front chrome bumper guard, a perimeter kit and a visor.
-The Vespa VXL doesn’t have any competitors in the Indian market.
+The Vespa VXL doesn’t have many competitors in the Indian market.